 $PetTypes.icontains("DOGS") is true

-It can be useful to use a stored value as the search pattern, for instance using the name of an agent as the search term:
+It can be useful to use a stored value as the search term, for instance using the name of an agent as the search term:

 $PetTypes.contains($MyString) is true